WEST BROMWICH ALBION FOOTBALL CLUB LTD

 8.1 A Communication Matrix is in place as part of the Club's commitment to communicate with the different stakeholder groups.
 This is achieved through the media (radio, television, social media, local and national newspapers), a fans consultation group and liaison with supporter clubs.

-8.2 The Club communicates with shareholders on a regular and timely basis through the Annual Report, at the AGM, through the consultation group and other meetings as appropriate.
+8.2 The Club communicates with shareholders on a regular and timely basis through the Annual Report, or through the consultation group and other meetings as appropriate.

 8.3 Where appropriate, the Club publicises its position on major policy issues in an easily digestible form in the Club's programme, on the Club's website and by the issue of press releases to news organisations.

 8.4 The Club gives the earliest possible notice of any changes to its ticketing policy together with the reasons for the changes.

 8.5 The Club will hold at least two meetings/fans forums per season to which its supporters are to be invited in order to discuss significant issues relating to the Club.
 This will be attended by our Supporters Liaison Officer, Haden Tye, who can be contacted on firstname.lastname@example.org.